 Here are the most important things we considered when making this best cribs of 2019 list:

 Versatility.
 Convertible cribs have become the norm, complementing the smaller and more portable systems like Moses baskets and bedside bassinets.
-Like a best convertible car seat, or a really good booster car seat, convertible cribs accommodate a much wider age range by converting to suit developmental stages.
+Like a well-rated convertible car seat, or a really good booster car seat, convertible cribs accommodate a much wider age range by converting to suit developmental stages.
 For infants, the convertible crib starts as a basic crib with four sides.
 These always have an adjustable mattress height, so you start with the highest setting with a newborn and then gradually move the mattress support lower as your baby gets older.
 This makes it easy to reach in when you have a newborn, and then you move it lower to ensure your newly mobile baby (crawling, pulling up) cannot climb or fall out when standing.
 About a year after getting to that lowest setting, maybe when your toddler is about 2 years old, you convert the crib to a toddler bed.
 This happens by removing the front side and replacing it with a (typically included) toddler rail; if it's not included, you can purchase separate conversion kits.
 This is designed to give your toddler some independence but also keep them from rolling out of bed in the middle of the night.
 Then when you think your growing child (maybe around 4 years) is ready for a daybed you can remove that partial rail.
 Finally, many convertible cribs will also convert into a full-size bed for the "tween" and teenage years, using the back and front sides as a headboard and footboard.
 A convertible crib saves you from purchasing multiple different beds along the way, keeps the style consistent for many years, and gives your growing baby easier transitions with the familiar look and feel of their own crib.
 All of the cribs we review below convert from infant to toddler and beyond.
 Beware of convertible cribs that advertise as 6-in-1 or even 7-in-1 convertible cribs: these usually do exactly the same as a 4-in-1 (crib, toddler bed, daybed, twin bed headboard/footboard), but their marketing people figured out they can add more uses if they count with or without the headboard and footboard separately.
 Silliness, we suggest going up to a 3in1 crib or 4in1 crib (like the Babyletto Hudson 3in1 convertible crib, or the Suite Bebe 4in1 convertible crib) if you truly believe you will use the same head/footboard as part of a twin or full-size bed.
 Here is a great example of a convertible crib that goes from infant all the way to teenager, the DaVinci Kalani convertible crib:

 Comfort & Convenience.
 There are a few things to look for here.
 Now that there are no drop sides, you want to make sure the mattress height is adjustable between at least 3 levels.
 Like we said above, you want to start a newborn baby at the highest level and then move it down as your baby becomes more mobile and there's a risk of crawling/standing/climbing.
 Second, you want to pick the right mattress for comfort and safety.
-We review and rank the best crib mattresses here, but to summarize you want one without harmful emissions, with even and firm support, with squared-off corners, and with dual firmness.
+We review and rank the top rated crib mattresses here, but to summarize you want one without harmful emissions, with even and firm support, with squared-off corners, and with dual firmness.
 If you get a good quality mattress, it will fit snugly into the crib and provide many years of comfortable and safe sleep.
 You also want the crib to be low profile, without really tall legs that make it difficult for you to reach in and out.
 Finally, for convenience, you want a crib that doesn't take 5 hours to assemble!
 You basically only want it to have the 4 walls and mattress support.
 You attach the 4 sides together then put on the mattress support.
 If it's more complicated than that, then it's worth paying a lot more at a specialty store and having them assemble it for you.
 Most parents buy cribs online nowadays and report assembly taking about a half hour to an hour.
 Modern cribs include not only the instructions and parts but also all necessary tools.
 All of our best cribs are easy to assemble.
 If you're looking for a travel crib that's super portable, check out our reviews of the best travel cribs.

 Cost.
 We want to point out that most parents want to spend under about $350 on a crib, though you can certainly go much higher than that for premium cribs.
 Some top cribs go above $1000, upwards of $3000 in some cases.
 Those include cribs by companies such as AFK Furniture, Corsican, Bratt Decor, Newport Cottages and Natart Juvenile.
 In general, you will tend to get higher-end stylings, hand-crafted parts using traditional carpentry and wood joining techniques, made in the USA or Canada, and maybe even white-glove service.
 But remember you're only using the crib for a few years, and all of the cribs on our list meet ASTM and CPSC guidelines for safety, and many of them meet additional emissions and quality standards.
 And you might have some gift cards or coupons that you can pull together to make the price more tolerable!
 We've put together our list of cribs based on three assumptions that we've gathered from our website readers: First, most new parents want to spend under about $350 for a crib, and realize that paying more than that often doesn't result in tangible differences in safety or features.
 Second, most new parents want their crib to be functional and stylish, and style is a subjective preference that is unique to every parent.
 And third, people looking for higher-end cribs will likely already know certain companies and models based on experiences of their friends and families.